ISIOT-ECI/Lab03-data-ingestion/README.md

 	}
 	```

-7. Now you must crate a topic in the kafka server, that correspond to the one selected in the previous step, in the '"kafka.topic"' parameter.
+7. Now you must create a topic in the kafka server, that corresponds to the one selected in the previous step, in the '"kafka.topic"' parameter.
 To do so, this command must be executed from the container running the Docker service (not from the host machine), replacing *ZOOKEEPER-HOST* with the address assigned by Docker's networking system to the container running Zookeeper:

 	```
 	kafka-topics --create --zookeeper ZOOKEEPER-HOST:2181 --replication-factor 1 --partitions 1 --topic feeds.data